Employee Recognition

 • Experiences (concert tickets)

-These rewards come in all shapes and sizes.
-You can create expensive, tangible recognition, but there are also inexpensive options.
+Nectar Tip: Tangible recognition doesn’t have to be expensive.
 As long as you show your appreciation in a way that can easily be shared with others, your rewards are tangible.
-If you need more inspiration check out our blog post on reward employee examples and ideas.
+Check out these employee reward examples and ideas for further inspiration.

 Prompt

-“Prompt and immediate recognition is a fundamental aspect of our employee recognition program, and we have implemented effective strategies to ensure its seamless execution.
-Firstly, we have created a culture of appreciation, where expressing gratitude and acknowledging achievements are ingrained in our daily operations.
-Additionally, our internal communication platforms leverage technology to enable quick and accessible avenues for employees to celebrate their peers' accomplishments, fostering a supportive and collaborative environment,” says Jeff Mains, CEO of Champion Leadership Group.
+“Prompt and immediate recognition is a fundamental aspect of our employee recognition program.
+We have created a culture of appreciation where expressing gratitude and acknowledging achievements are ingrained in our daily operations.
+Additionally, our internal communication platforms enable quick and accessible avenues for employees to celebrate their peers' accomplishments."

 Frequent

-“Giving your employees frequent small gifts for recognition is a good idea because it demonstrates appreciation for their efforts on a regular basis, boosts morale, and reinforces positive behaviors in the workplace.
-It creates a culture of recognition and appreciation, leading to increased employee engagement and job satisfaction.”
-Says Oliver Goodwin, CEO of Synthesys.
+"Giving your employees frequent small gifts for recognition demonstrates appreciation for their efforts, boosts morale, and reinforces positive behaviors in the workplace.
+It creates a culture of appreciation, leading to increased employee engagement and job satisfaction."

 Public Or Visible

-Praise needs to be public or visible to other coworkers and company stakeholders.
-Public recognition serves a few purposes:
+Praise that is public or visible to other coworkers and company stakeholders serves a few purposes:

-3. Improves the performance of people not being recognized (they will want to get in on the action too!)
+• It raises the performance of people not being recognized (who want to get in on the action, too!)

-“Public recognition is a great way to encourage employees to step up their work performance, because everyone wants their chance at being featured in the spotlight.
-We found that when we switched from private to public recognition, overall performance improved and employees were more motivated to go above and beyond rather than just doing the bare minimum,” says Mark Pierce, CEO of Cloud Peak Law Group.
+"Public recognition encourages employees to step up their work performance because everyone wants their chance of being featured in the spotlight.
+When we switched from private to public recognition, overall performance improved, and employees were more motivated to go above and beyond rather than just doing the bare minimum."

 Values-Based

-Last, you’ll want to build a values-based program.
-Most companies have a list of core values at their organization, but it’s often hard to determine how those values play out at the individual level.
-Using core values in your rewards program is the best way to track and operationalize them so that they become an integral part of your culture.
+Most organizations have a list of company core values, but it’s challenging to determine how those values play out at the individual level.
+Using core values in your rewards program tracks and activates them to become an integral part of your culture.

 Consider Potential Employee Recognition Mistakes

+Once your employee recognition program has launched, don’t feel discouraged by any bumps in the road.
 Even leaders with the best intentions can fall victim to employee recognition mistakes.
-Recognition can do wonders for your team, but simple mistakes like not getting the right buy-in from company stakeholders and infrequent recognition can make it hard to get your program off the ground.
+Recognition can do wonders for your team, but simple mistakes like not getting the proper buy-in from company stakeholders or infrequent recognition make it hard to get your program off the ground.
 Thankfully, companies like Nectar have studied employee recognition programs, and we have a ton of advice to help you create a successful program from the ground up.

 Step 3: Carve Out A Budget